 Spitfire skateboard wheels have been keeping the underground lit for nearly as long as Slam has been open.
 Spitfire are our best selling wheels without a doubt.
 They make a huge variety of wheels and we like to carry a cross section from the ever popular classics all the way through to Formula Fours.
 Spitfire Wheels have one of the biggest and most incredible teams in skateboarding.
 Ride The Fire.

 Spitfire Wheel Compounds

-Spitfire’s 99 Duro is developed for a higher rebound, making them fast and reliable and offering a smoother ride on all surfaces.
+Spitfire’s 99 Duro wheels are developed for a higher rebound, making them fast and reliable and offering a smoother ride on all surfaces.
 They boast an unmatched flatspot resistance and a bit more grip than their harder counterparts.
 Great hardness option for an all round wheel.

 Spitfire’s 101 Duro is the hardest, something many of us are looking for.
 While also designed to beat the flat spots, their ultimate hardness and the anti-stick slide promises a whole lot of fun with no loss of control.
 Connoisseurs aren’t going to find a wheel that slides better than these.

 Spitfire launched their Formula Four urethane compound in 2013 and it was a game changer.
 These wheels outlasted their counterparts, coned less and resisted flat spotting.
 They offer more speed and control wherever you are with a smooth anti-stick slide you can rely on.
 With two durometers to choose from and a variety of shapes the Formula Four range is the whole package.
 Look no further.

 Spitfire Classics are a skateboarding mainstay.
 It’s the OG shape we all fell in love with and it’s what still keeps many of us here at Slam rolling.
 They have an ideal sized riding surface with rounded edges, making these a good all rounder whatever your preferred terrain.